projectsbyif/data-permissions-catalogue/content/patterns/epistemic-disclosure.md

 images:
  - url: /images/epistemic-disclosure.svg
-alt: A description of a Saxford Advisor's training data.
-The data was collected from 2020-2025, sampled from 18-75 years old, resident in Saxford, and funded by Saxford Council.
+alt: Contextual information about a Saxford Advisor model.
+The text says "This is an AI model.
+Funded by Saxford Council.
+Trained by SaxCorp.
+Last updated on July 2024".
+There are indications that more information is available.

 advantages:
  - Helps people understand how automated decisions were made.
  - Allows people to inspect and interrogate suggestions, decisions and the workings of an AI system.
  - Increased knowledge of the AI system supply chain will help the AI system provide manage internal risks and meet compliance requirements.

 limitations:
  - Needs to be designed with user needs in mind, so that people do not get overwhelmed.